-This is a disused double track fifteen arch viaduct to the north of the former Shankend station.
+This is an impressive disused double track fifteen arch masonry viaduct to the north of the former Shankend station.
+The viaduct is 597 ft long and 60 ft high.

 Riccarton Railway Village